priyanshu-madan/fetch_similarity/README.md

-# Fetch Rewards Coding Exercise - Data Engineer
+# Text Similarity Detection
-This challenge will focus on the similarity between two texts.
-Your objective is to write a program that takes as inputs two texts and uses a metric to determine how similar they are.
+Find the similarity between two texts.
+This program that takes two texts as inputs and uses a metric to determine how similar they are.
 Documents that are exactly the same should get a score of 1, and documents that don’t have any words in common should get a score of 0.

 ## Installation process